You might not think it, but there are so many different types of noodles.

 They’re made from eggs and soaked in lye water to provide their patented chewy texture.

 Lomi noodles are a staple in Filipino cooking.
 They’re often used as the main noodle in chicken noodle soup.

 If you want to get inventive with your classic chicken noodle soup, a simple noodle swap is a great option!

 Lamian noodles are the oldest documented noodles discovered 4,000 years ago in China.

-Lamian noodles are classic Northern Chinese noodles made from soft wheat flour and taste similar to ramen noodles.
+Made from soft wheat flour, these Northern Chinese noodles taste similar to ramen noodles.